PiggyArchive/PiggyAuth/README.md

 # PiggyAuth
 Safe & feature-rich auth plugin.
 Credits to @xBeastMode for the email server.
+Sugguest features at #10.

 # Changelog